 Over the course of the 3 years we hosted 60 workshops, engaged over 280 volunteers and participated in 56 community events, read the project summary for more details about what we’ve accomplished.

 Below are a few success stories from each community!

 A dedicated group of volunteers and community partners teamed up with Sustain Kanata North to organize Pedal Play, a cycling education event.
 Pedal Play taught bike safety to adults, teens and kids through interactive learning activities – all while on their bike.
 Participants cycled through their neighborhoods using bike lanes, paths and roundabouts, stopping at several activity stations along the way to learn safe cycling practices.
 Two events were held, one in October 2016 and the other in June 2017, each with over 100 participants.
-A ‘How to Kit’ (coming soon) was developed for other communities who want to replicate the model.
 Watch the video to learn more.

 Over the course of three years, Sustain Kanata North hosted several workshops, adopted a park, created an energy map off the community, started a farm stand, and began a good food box pick up location.

 The community in Lowertown focused on increasing the number of gardens and ability of residents to grow their own food in the neighborhood.
 Over the course of the project, Sustain Lowertown supported the development of five gardens, which continue to this day.
 The community gardens are open to community members who want a plot.
 A sharing garden was established in the Beausoleil community, allowing anyone in the Ottawa Community Housing block to access the produce.
 A learning garden established at Ste Anne’s school is an education tool for the students.
 The garden at the community house continues to supply fresh produce food to the weekly food bank.
 If you are a Lowertown resident and want to get involved in one of the gardens, contact Alain Lutala email@example.com.